khaors/geocompr/main.md

 ### Which CRS to use?

 While CRSs can be set manually --- as illustrated in the previous section with `st_set_crs(london, 4326)` --- it is more common in real world applications for CRSs to be set automatically when data is read-in.
-The main task will be to *transform* objects provided in one CRS into another.
+The main task involving CRSs is often to *transform* objects provided in one CRS into another.
 But when should data be transformed?
 And into which CRS?
-Although there are no clear-cut answers to these questions, the contents of this section should help you decide, on a case-by-case basis.
+Although there are no clear-cut answers to these questions, the contents of this section should help you decide.

 The question of **when to transform** is simpler to answer.
-Transformation from geographic to projected CRSs is vital in some cases: when distance measurements or area calculations are needed, for example.
+Transformation to a projected CRS may be vital, for instance when planned geometric operations --- those involving distance measurements or area calculations, for example --- require meaningful units of distance by the object has be provided with a geographic CRS.
-Another case when transformation is vital is when exploring the spatial relationships between two objects with different CRSs.
+Another case is when two objects with different CRSs must be compared or combined: performing a geometric operation on two objects with different CRSs results in an error.
-As illustrated in the below code chunk, which attempts to find the distance between the projected and unprojected versions of the `london` objects, this results in an error telling you that either dataset must be transformed:
+This is demonstrated in the code chunk below, which attempts to find the distance between the projected and unprojected versions of `london`:

 ```r